mlehotay/ier/IER/IER-theory.md

 Reality exists independently of observation.
 Physical states, events, and laws unfold whether or not they are experienced.
 Observers do not create, collapse, or co-author reality; only physical interactions among systems have causal effect.

-Experience does not alter reality.
-It is a property of **organization within reality**, not a separate ontological domain.
-Many physical systems evolve dynamically, but without the appropriate organization and intrinsic constraint, there is nothing it is like to be them.
+Experience is **a property of organization within reality**, not a separate ontological domain.
+Many physical systems evolve dynamically, but without appropriate organization and intrinsic constraint, there is nothing it is like to be them.

+---

+### **1.1 Dual Perspective of Experience**

+Experience can be understood in **two complementary ways**:

+* **Physicalist perspective:** A UEF is a lawful, globally integrated informational regime within a physical substrate.
+Its structure and dynamics are fully analyzable in physical terms.
+* **Phenomenal/idealist perspective:** The same UEF constitutes the observer’s experiential world.
+From the system’s perspective, its internal organization defines reality as it is “for” that system.

+These perspectives coexist: the physical substrate grounds the UEF, while the UEF’s organization constitutes the experientially real world.

 ---